 Nudge Limitations

-TLDR: Choice architecture can smooth paths and set sensible defaults, but it rarely creates sustained behavior change on its own.
-Real-world effects are typically small (~1–2%), and some headline cases (e.g., organ donation defaults) are frequently misunderstood.
+TLDR: Choice architecture can sometimes shift short-run choices, but it rarely creates meaningful or sustained behavior change at scale.
+In large field programs, average effects are small (~1-2 percentage points), and bias-corrected syntheses suggest the expected average effect is near-zero.
+Some headline cases (e.g., organ donation defaults) are frequently misunderstood.

 Empirical effect sizes